b00y0h/detect-mautic-script/README.md

 - Automatically scans websites for Mautic installations
 - Shows a green checkmark badge when Mautic is detected
 - Displays the Mautic domain in the tooltip
+- Detailed sidepanel interface showing:
+  - Current page Mautic trackers
+  - Historical tracking data
+  - Debug information
 - Stores history of detected Mautic installations
 - Works in real-time as you browse

 ## How It Works

 The extension checks for Mautic-specific indicators on web pages you visit.
 When a Mautic installation is detected, the extension icon will display a green checkmark (✓).
-You can hover over the icon to see the detected Mautic domain.
+Click the extension icon to open the sidepanel interface, which shows:

+- Current Page Trackers: Displays any Mautic domains detected on the current page
+- History: View a list of all detected Mautic installations across different websites
+- Timestamps for when trackers were detected
+- Debug information for troubleshooting

 ## Privacy